The-International-Screeps-Bot/The-International-Open-Source/README.md

 Please read the about section before installing and using this bot.

 First you'll want to download or fork the repository.
+Start by selecting a branch: Main is more stable but is often behind on features and improvements, while Development has more bugs, features and optimizations.

 ### NPM